 This is a game changer for speeding up workflow.

-If you do no other type of post production, the Lightroom Basic panel batch edits are essential.
-Especially for wedding photographers, who take a huge number of photos over the course of the day and evening.
+If you do no other type of post production, the Lightroom Basic panel batch edits are essential for speeding up the editing process after culling photos in Lightroom.
+Especially for wedding photographers, who take a large number of photos over the course of the day and evening.

-Just make sure that the light and exposure are the same for all the photos you select.
+Just make sure that the light and exposure are the same for the batch of photos you select.

-This is also why you shouldn’t use Auto White Balance – it will change from one photo to the next.
+This is also why you shouldn’t use Auto White Balance – it’ll change from one photo to the next.
 You can’t batch edit the white balance in a bunch of photos with different white balance settings.

 Also, if you want to batch edit, for example, just the highlights and shadows settings across a group of images, then select only those boxes.